Anthony Joshua vs Joseph Parker

 Both Joshua and Parker weigh in at lighter weights than expected, Joshua, 12 lbs lighter than in his previous fight, Parker, 11 lbs lighter than at his heaviest.

 Joshua starts to settle down in round 3, backs Parker up with some hard jabs, makes Parker fall short with his jab, and begins to pick him off.
-Throughout round 3, Parker is still mobile, able to defend himself well, but it made to work, and is made to miss with his response, as Joshua steps off the gas at the right times.
 Round 4 is a similar pattern, both fighters throw the jab, Joshua lands his with some accuracy, Parker is unable to find a home for his jabs.
-Joshua begins to follow his jabs up with the right hand as he senses Parker getting frustrated with his point scoring.
+Joshua begins to follow his jabs up with the right hand.

 The general concensus is that Anthony Joshua has won the fight, Joseph Parker and his team don't seem to think they've won, almost all if not all opinions amongst broadcasters and scoring fans, are that Joshua has won, some think it is close, some think it is quite a wide margin, and a comfortable win, but the verdict seems predictable.

-The decision is announced, and Michael Buffer reveals that all three judges score Joshua a winner by very wide margins, two, by 8 points, the other by 10, almost all unofficial scorers think the scores are too wide, but nonetheless, Joshua wins by landslide margins on all the cards, wins the fight via unanimous decision, goes 12 rounds for the first time in his career, defends his titles, and wins a new title, also.
+Michael Buffer reveals that all three judges score Joshua a winner by very wide margins, two, by 8 points, the other by 10, almost all unofficial scorers think the scores are too wide, but nonetheless, Joshua wins by landslide margins, wins the fight via UD, goes 12 rounds for the first time in his career, defends his titles, and wins a new title, also.

-Joseph Parker makes no excuses, is confident of bouncing back from defeat, he gives Joshua a lot of credt, and is gracious in defeat.
+Joseph Parker makes no excuses, is confident of bouncing back from defeat, he gives Joshua a lot of credit, and is gracious in defeat.

 Anthony Joshua seems happy with his win and his performance.
 'AJ' states that he is proud of what he is doing for British boxing, he also tells the public, "positive energy doesn't just stay in the arena, take that positive energy with you", Joshua uses the word, 'unity', and says "there is power in the people, god bless".